AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/MappingTypeExtensions/New_InterfaceIDMapping_1.md

 MappingTypeExtensions.New_InterfaceIDMapping Method (MappingType, String, String)
 =================================================================================
-AutomationML 2.1 APIAdding a new InterfaceIDMapping to the defined Mapping object.
+Adding a new InterfaceIDMapping to the defined Mapping object.
 An InterfaceIDMapping allows the definition of the mapping between Interfaces of corresponding RoleClasses and SystemUnitClasses.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)